-The BNP Paribas Group is the product of successive bank mergers which began to make their mark on European economic history back in the 19th century.
+The BNP Paribas Group is the product of successive mergers of banks which first began to make their mark on European economic history back in the 19th century and are deeply rooted in their respective countries and regions.
 Nurtured over a long period of time, the trust that clients place in us is our most precious asset.
-We lead and steer the Group in accordance with the commitments that are essential to deserve that trust, and also to act as a responsible bank.
+We lead and steer the Group in accordance with the commitments that are essential to deserve that trust and in order to act as a responsible bank.

 Our economic responsibility